 Since React Native apps publish native apps, debarking is relatively easy.
 These debugging processes can be tested on physical devices directly using radius tools.
 There is no need to open these in Android studio, etc.

 React Native makes it faster for your app to run, almost similar to the native app itself.
 React Native apps have a much faster runtime than other hybrid apps, especially since the latter have to run the code inside a platform-specific web component.

-Publishing your app is not a headache, primarily since you can publish your React Native mobile app on the stores of the respective platforms.
+Publishing your app is not a headache, primarily because you can publish your React Native mobile app on the stores of the respective platforms.
 You should understand this when knowing the difference between Kotlin Vs React Native

 Using React Native UI components, you can compile the code to create views to better understand and visualize the platform-specific UI components you have created.
 This is extremely important and beneficial since it is totally unlike other cross-platform tools that usually use HTML tags.
 Since you can offer ready-made components, you can permanently save a lot of time, especially since you do not have to begin your code again from scratch.

 After you’ve developed an app, you can easily use that single code base to export it across multiple platforms whenever necessary.